1. Identity of the data controller

 |---|---|

-| When we send | Only when you confirm the analysis after accepting AI consent |
+| When we send | Only when you use an AI feature and after you accept the corresponding consent |

 | Field | Detail |